 The rush to get your online business launched

-If you are one of those businesses who rushed out an online offer as a response to the pandemic, now is a good time to go back over those parts of the e-Commerce planning process you skipped in the rush to launch your online business.
+If you’re one of those businesses who rushed out an online offer as a response to the pandemic, now is a good time to go back over those parts of the e-Commerce planning process you skipped in the rush to launch your online business.

 We’ve been there.

-But with your shiny new online store now live, what do you know about the needs of your target audience.
+With your store live, now’s the time to ask what you really know about the needs of your target audience.
 What do online shoppers want?
-Do you need to go back and put more thought into your actual e-Commerce strategy?
-And we mean from the insight through your brand identity and your activation.
+Do you need to review your e-Commerce competitive strategy for example?
+Do you have a clear link from your e-Commerce insights through to your brand identity and your activation.

 What online shoppers want

 As we outline in our guide to the e-Commerce planning process, online shoppers want one of three things.
 They want ease and convenience, they want access to a range of goods and they want clear ways to compare prices.

 The majority of shopping is still done at actual stores, not online.
 But, when you think about it, shopping at a store more difficult and less convenient than shopping online.

 With online shopping, you can pick up your phone that’s never more than 2m away from you.
 You press a few buttons on the screen.
 And, voila.